Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: The three-dimensional part of the proof

 is a $\Lambda$--matrix, then $B(t)$ also presents the Blanchfield pairing of $K$. \end{lemma} This statement is implicit in~\cite[Proof of Prop.~2.1]{BorodzikFriedl_15_TheUnknottingnumberAndClassInv1} and~\cite[Proof of Lemma~5.4]{COT2}, but we thought it beneficial to make the statement explicit.
 We use the occasion to formulate a general principle for arbitrary rings, which we prove in detail; see appendix.
 The above lemma follows as a special case of \Cref{cor:BC}.
-Now, \Cref{prop:Bl->unknotting} is a direct consequence of \Cref{thm:BoroFriedl} and the next lemma. \begin{lemma} Let $A(t)$ be a Hermitian matrix over $\Lambda$ such that $A(1)$ is unimodular and indefinite.
-Then there is a transformation matrix over $\Lambda_0$ with determinant a unit in $\Lambda$, transforming $A(t)$ into a Hermitian matrix $B(t)$ over $\Lambda$ such that $B(1)$ is diagonal with $\pm 1$ diagonal entries and $\sigma(B(1)) = \sigma(A(1))$. \end{lemma} \begin{proof} Indefinite symmetric unimodular forms over the integers have been classified, see e.g.~\cite{huse}.
-The classification differentiates between even forms (forms $\theta$ such that $\theta(v,v)$ is even for all vectors $v$) and odd forms (all other forms).
-Odd forms admit diagonal matrices, whereas even forms are isometric to a sum of a positive number of copies of the hyperbolic plane $H$, which has the matrix $ $, and a non-negative number of copies of $E_8$.

-Thus, if $A(1)$ is odd, there is a base change over $\Z$ that diagonalizes $A(1)$.
-The same base change transforms $A(t)$ into a matrix $B(t)$ that satisfies the desired properties.
+Now, \Cref{prop:Bl->unknotting} is a direct consequence of \Cref{thm:BoroFriedl} and \cref{lem:nodiag} below.
+The proof of the latter will rely on the following well-known fact. \begin{thm}[see e.g.~\cite{huse}] Let $M$ be a finitely generated free abelian group and $\theta\colon M\times M \to \Z$ an indefinite unimodular symmetric bilinear form.
+If $\theta$ is \emph{odd}, i.e.~there exists $v\in M$ such that $\theta(v,v)$ is odd, then $\theta$ admits a diagonal matrix; in other words, $\theta$ is isometric to an orthogonal sum of copies of the forms $(1)$ and $(-1)$.
+If $\theta$ is \emph{even}, i.e.~$\theta(v,v)$ is even for all $v\in M$, then $\theta$ is isometric to an orthogonal sum of copies of the so-called hyperbolic plane $H = $ and copies of the positive definite form~$E_8$, with at least one copy of $H$. \end{thm} \begin{lemma} Let $A(t)$ be a Hermitian matrix over $\Lambda$ such that $A(1)$ is unimodular and indefinite.
+Then there is a transformation matrix over $\Lambda_0$ with determinant a unit in $\Lambda$, transforming $A(t)$ into a Hermitian matrix $B(t)$ over $\Lambda$ such that $B(1)$ is diagonal with $\pm 1$ diagonal entries and $\sigma(B(1)) = \sigma(A(1))$. \end{lemma} \begin{proof} If the form $A(1)$ is odd, then by \cref{thm:classificationindefinite} there is a base change over $\Z$ that diagonalizes $A(1)$.
+The same base change transforms $A(t)$ into a matrix~$B(t)$ that satisfies the desired properties.
 So let us consider the case that $A(1)$ is even.
 Then there is a base change over $\Z$ transforming $A(1)$ into $H \oplus R$ for some $R$.
 Assume w.l.o.g.\ that $A(1)$ is already of this form.
 Then all the entries of the first two rows of $A(1) - (H \oplus N)$ (where $N$ is a zero matrix of size $2g-2$) evaluate to $0$ at $t = 1$ and are thus divisible by $(t - 1)$.
 Because $A(t)$ is Hermitian, we see that its top-left $2\times 2$ submatrix is of the form

 where we write $x = (1-t) + (1-t^{-1}) = (1-t)(1-t^{-1})$.
 Furthermore

 for $i \in \{1,2\}$ and $j > 2$ and some polynomials $b_{ij} \in \Lambda$.
 We will now consider the parity of $b_{11}(1)$, and in each case give a transformation matrix over $\Lambda_0$ with determinant a unit in $\Lambda$, which transforms $A(t)$ into a matrix $C(t)$ with odd $C(1)$.
 In this way the case that $A(1)$ is even is reduced to the case that $A(1)$ is odd, which has already been discussed.